Theory of mind: Cultural variations

-Researchers propose that five key aspects of theory of mind develop sequentially for all children between the ages of three and five: diverse desires (DD), diverse beliefs (DB), knowledge access (KA), false beliefs (FB), and hidden emotions (HE).
+Researchers propose that five key aspects of theory of mind develop sequentially for all children between the ages of three and five: diverse desires, diverse beliefs, knowledge access, false beliefs, and hidden emotions.
 Australian, American, and European children acquire theory of mind in this exact order, and studies with children in Canada, India, Peru, Samoa, and Thailand indicate that they all pass the false belief task at around the same time, suggesting that children develop theory of mind consistently around the world.

 However, children from Iran and China develop theory of mind in a slightly different order.
-Although they begin the development of theory of mind around the same time, toddlers from these countries understand knowledge access (KA) before Western children but take longer to understand diverse beliefs (DB).
+Although they begin the development of theory of mind around the same time, toddlers from these countries understand knowledge access before Western children but take longer to understand diverse beliefs.
 Researchers believe this swap in the developmental order is related to the culture of collectivism in Iran and China, which emphasizes interdependence and shared knowledge as opposed to the culture of individualism in Western countries, which promotes individuality and accepts differing opinions.
 Because of these different cultural values, Iranian and Chinese children might take longer to understand that other people have different beliefs and opinions.
 This suggests that the development of theory of mind is not universal and solely determined by innate brain processes but also influenced by social and cultural factors.